Tuall/alx-system_engineering-devops/README.md

 20. A script that removes all letters c and C from input.
 21. A script that reverse its input.
 22.  script that displays all users and their home directories, sorted by users
+23. A command that finds all empty files and directories in the current directory and all sub-directories.